zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Requests through the Gateway towards the southbound service now contain the custom HTTP header with the JWT token.

-## Add a custom HTTP Auth header to store PassTicket
+## Add custom HTTP Auth headers to store user ID and PassTicket

 If a southbound service needs to consume the passticket from a custom header to participate in the Zowe SSO.
 The southbound service must use the `httpBasicPassTicket` scheme in order to leverage this functionality.
 Once the HTTP header name is defined, each request to the southbound service contains the passticket in the custom header.